Updated May 26, 2025 – Several updates noted with “UPDATE MAY 2025”

 After passing US Customs, my final step was to go through security.
 That afternoon, the TSA PreCheck station was not open, and the line at the regular security checkpoint was rather long.
 Getting through security took about 30 minutes.

-I strongly suggest booking a flight with a connection of at least 2 hours if you have to pass through US customs in CLT.
+If you have to pass through U.S. customs in CLT, I strongly suggest booking a flight with a connection of at least 2 hours.
 While the customs process is efficient, security is another story, and the TSA PreCheck stations are only open intermittently.

 Visit CLT online for more information.